 Overall Thoughts on Hot Air Ballooning in the Barossa Valley

 If you are still wondering where to go hot air ballooning, the Barossa Valley is one of the best places to go hot air ballooning thanks to its proximity to the city centre of Adelaide.
-It’s also the only hot air ballooning SA has to offer.
-At most it takes about one hour to get to the meeting location.
+It’s also the only hot air ballooning South Australia has to offer.
+At most it takes about one hour to get to the meeting location from the Adelaide City centre.
 It’s also a bonus that they can fly in at least two different areas so that if weather is bad in the valley then they can move to Blanchetown, as happened with me.

 I was pleased that once the decision was made to fly, everything went very smoothly.
 Strangely, the cancellations made me feel even more confident that the balloon would only go up in perfect weather.
 I was not at all worried about the safety aspect.

-I realise this is almost impossible to get right every time, especially since a last minute decision was made to go to Blanchetown, but I would have liked to have been in the air half an hour earlier than we were, just to have those beautiful golden sunrise colours while we were in the air.
+I realise this is almost impossible to get right every time, especially since a last minute decision was made to go to Blanchetown, but I would have liked to have been in the air half an hour earlier than we were, just to have those beautiful golden sunrise colours while we were flying.

 Overall I would happily recommend Barossa Valley Ballooning, and think this experience is one everyone should try once.
-It is different to what you think, and so calm and relaxing.
+It is different to what we imagine, and so calm and relaxing.

 What to Wear Hot Air Ballooning